sjbennett123/polarlarp/content/_index.md

 ## [Google Hangouts - Weekly Writer Check In](https://meet.google.com/iak-gnhk-ork?authuser=0&hs=122)

 - ↑ Up there is a link you can click on it!
+You can also go to https://gloryforthefist.netlify.app/writersroom
 - Tuesdays from 8 PM - 9 PM - Starts on time....
 Ends on time.
 - This is not a place to write from scratch.
 This is to review and prioritize so that we can write on our own and be coordinated.
 - Use a real webcam if possible.